Breaking News

 ‘More vigilance’ required

-While early detection and isolation was agreed to prevent the progression of an outbreak “in most cases”, the analysis warned that staff needed to be “more vigilant” for exposure outside the school.
+While early detection and isolation were agreed to prevent the progression of an outbreak “in most cases”, the analysis warned that staff needed to be “more vigilant” for exposure outside the school.

 The study found that in half of the 30 confirmed outbreaks, the “probable direction” was staff-to-staff.